-Level of Assurance - the degree of assurance the intended user requires in a validation or verification.
-There are two levels of assurance that can be provided by a validation/verification; reasonable and limited.
+Level of Assurance - The degree of assurance the intended user requires in a validation or verification.
+There are two levels of assurance that can be provided by a validation/verification: reasonable and limited.
 Absolute assurance cannot be provided.
 Level of assurance provided is expressed within the validation/verification statement.

-Management Activities - all activities that ensure the peatland condition category change as a result of restoration activities is maintained or surpassed for the project duration.
+Management Activities - All activities that ensure the peatland condition category change as a result of restoration activities is maintained or surpassed for the project duration.
 Examples of management activities include infrastructure maintenance, grazing management and burning management.
 Management activities take place over the project duration.

-Peatland - areas of land with a naturally accumulated layer of peat, formed from carbon rich dead and decaying plant material under waterlogged conditions.
+Peatland - Areas of land with a naturally accumulated layer of peat, formed from carbon-rich dead and decaying plant material under waterlogged conditions.

 Peatland Code Risk Buffer - A pool of 'unclaimed units' to cover unforeseeable losses that may occur from the project over time as a result of restoration reversal.
+The risk buffer is owned by the IUCN UK PP.

-Project - the sum of activities that alter the conditions identified in the baseline scenario for GHG benefit, taking place on land under sole ownership.
+Project - The sum of activities that alter the conditions identified in the baseline scenario for GHG benefit, taking place on land under sole ownership.

 Project 'Start Date' - The date upon which restoration activities are complete.
-GHG benefit quantified relative to the baseline from this date for the project duration.
+The GHG benefit is quantified relative to the baseline from this date for the project duration.

-Project Area - total area within which restoration activities will take place.
+Project Area - Total area within which restoration activities will take place.
 Not exclusive to claimable condition category area.

-Project Duration - The time over which GHG benefit of the project will be claimed.
+Project Duration - The time over which the GHG benefit of the project will be claimed.
 Project duration is measured from the project 'Start Date'.

-Permanence of Emissions - The issue of ensuring that emission reductions are permanent, and not reversed at a future point in time.
+Permanence of Emissions - The issue of ensuring that emissions reductions are permanent, and not reversed at a future point in time.
 Peatland projects do carry a risk of restoration reversal, but the emissions reductions to the point of reversal remain permanent.